simani23/agentbeats-lambda/scenarios/security_arena/README.md

 - Valid scenarios advance to Phase 2 arena

 **Phase 2 Example**:
-- Competition uses selected scenarios from Phase 1
+- Arena fixed with scenarios from Phase 1
-- Teams iterate and improve based on weekly public leaderboard feedback
+- Attacker Team A starts at 30% ASR, improves to 55% over weeks of iteration
+- Defender Team B starts at 65% defense rate, improves to 85%
+- Weekly leaderboard shows progress
-- Final private leaderboard determines winners
+- Final private evaluation determines winners

 ---